Jean-Eudes-le-retour/own-pendulum-benchmark/README.md

 The supervisor controller is a special controller that is used to evaluate your controller's performance.

 Webots supports multiple programming languages, see the [Webots documentation](https://www.cyberbotics.com/doc/guide/language-setup) if you are interested.
-Be sure to name your main controller like the default controller (except for the extension) for it to be used in the leaderboard evaluation.
+Be sure to name your main controller like the default controller (except for the file extension) for it to be used in the leaderboard evaluation.